 Preschool tuition can vary widely, so it’s important to understand what’s included in the price.
 When you inquire about costs, ask for a clear breakdown of all fees, including any charges for supplies, field trips, or special programs.
 Some schools, for example, include meals and snacks in their tuition, which can be a significant value and convenience for busy families.
 While budget is a key consideration, try to view the cost as an investment in your child’s early education.
 A program with experienced teachers and a well-rounded curriculum provides a strong foundation for their future success.

-What to Look For in a Great Preschool Teacher
+What Makes a Great Preschool Teacher?

 A beautiful classroom and a well-designed curriculum are wonderful, but the person who truly shapes your child’s preschool experience is their teacher.
 This is the guide who will spark their curiosity, comfort them when they’re feeling shy, and celebrate their daily discoveries.
 A great teacher creates a warm, engaging, and supportive environment where your child can thrive.
 As you evaluate preschools, pay close attention to the educators who will be leading the classroom.